ethancs13/SQL_ServerProject/README.md

-# AWS MySQL Server Setup Documentation
+# AWS MySQL Terminal Project Setup Documentation

 ## Project Goal
+Build a MySQL database running on an AWS EC2 instance using SSH.

+#### Extra:
-Build a web-based AWS EC2 instance using SSH, and allows users to interact with the database through a simulated shell in the browser.
+Allow users to interact with the database through a simulated shell in the browser.

 ---

-## ☁️ AWS EC2 Instance Setup
+## AWS EC2 Instance Setup

 ### 1. Launch EC2 Instance
 - Go to [AWS Console](https://console.aws.amazon.com/)